wyc0914/CodePath-IOS-Prework/README.md

 Submitted by: **Yicheng Wang**

 **CodePath PreWork** is an app that has 3 labels; my name, the college that I'm attending, and the future job that I wish to be in.
-The app also has two button for the user to click on, one of which will change the background color of the app and the other button will change the color of the three labels in the app.
+The app also has two buttons for the user to click on, one of which will change the background color of the app and the other button will change the color of the three labels in the app.

 Time spent: **1** hours spent in total